Derek Warwick: British Touring Car Championship

-Warwick now writes his F1 blog on the Sports social network champions365.com and operates a Honda franchise in Jersey.
+Warwick now operates a Honda franchise in Jersey.

 Later life

+Warwick notably deputised for Martin Brundle (who was racing at Le Mans) as Murray Walker's co-commentator on ITV for the 1998 Canadian Grand Prix.
 In 2005 and 2006, Warwick raced in the inaugural season of the Grand Prix Masters formula for retired Formula One drivers.
 In 2010, he served as the fourth steward for the Spanish and Hungarian Grands Prix.
 In 2011, Warwick served as the fourth steward for the 2011 Turkish Grand Prix.
 This role is given only to former racing drivers who advise the stewards panel on incidents from a driver perspective.
 He was president of the British Racing Drivers Club, after succeeding Damon Hill.
 Paddy Hopkirk replaced him as president of the BRDC in 2016.

 In 2015, Warwick received treatment for bowel cancer.

 Racing record

 Career summary

 † Not eligible for points due to being a guest driver.